dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 <img src="https://github.com/dr-mushtaq/Academic-writing/blob/main/Research%20Paper/dsdsds%20(1).png"></a>
 </p>

 ## Type of Abstract

-Here's a quick guide to the types of abstracts:

-**1. Descriptive Abstracts:**

-A brief snapshot of your study, think "teaser trailer."
+- Descriptive: A short summary (no results).A brief snapshot of your study, think "teaser trailer."
 It mentions the purpose, methods, scope but skips results and conclusions.

-**2. Informative Abstracts:**

-The whole story in a nutshell.
+- Informative: Includes purpose, methods, and key results.The whole story in a nutshell.
 Covers purpose, methods, key findings and conclusions.

-**3. Critical Abstracts:**

-Adds a layer of evaluation or critique.
+- Critical: Adds a brief evaluation.Adds a layer of evaluation or critique.
 Great for papers where interpretation matters as much as results.

-**4. Structured Abstracts:**

-Divided into sections like Objective, Methods, Results and Conclusion.
+- Structured: Uses labeled sections like Objective, Methods, Results, Conclusion.Divided into sections like Objective, Methods, Results and Conclusion.
 Perfect for systematic reviews, clinical studies and scientific journals.

-**5. Graphical Abstracts:**

-A visual representation of your research.
+- Graphical: Presents findings visually through flowcharts or diagrams.A visual representation of your research.
 These abstracts use diagrams, flowcharts or infographics to summarize your study at a glance.
 Ideal for visually communicating complex findings or attracting attention in journals with broad audiences.

 ## Tips for Writing a Winning Abstract